TorinM/ink/README.md

-# ink
+# Ink

-A super minimal, lightweight text editor
+Ink is a minimalist text editor